oveleon/contao-config-driver-bundle/README.md

     'sql'            => "text NULL"
 );
 ```
+Now we have the possibility to fill in all fields from the configuration for each theme and save each in its new database column.

 ##### Backend View
 ![Admin View: List](https://www.oveleon.de/share/github-assets/contao-config-driver-bundle/config-driver-example.png)

-Now we can edit the configuration and use it as we like.